NNPDF/nnpdf/doc/sphinx/source/tutorials/addspecialgrouping.rst

    metadata.

-Once you have a name for your grouping and a name for each of your groups you can add these as key, value pairs to the PLOTTING files of each dataset for which you want to be able to apply this grouping.
-The PLOTTING files are found in the git repository in ``nnpdfcpp/data/commondata`` and follow the naming convention ``PLOTTING_<DATASET NAME>.yaml``.
+Once you have a name for your grouping and a name for each of your groups you can add these as key-value pairs to the PLOTTING files of each dataset for which you want to be able to apply this grouping.
+The PLOTTING files are found in the Git repository in ``nnpdfcpp/data/commondata`` and follow the naming convention ``PLOTTING_<DATASET NAME>.yaml``.

 It's a good idea to add